lleuad0/android-oreo-developer-course/README.md

-# android-oreo-developer-course
-A repository storing the projects made for "The Complete Android Oreo Developer Course" on Udemy.
+# Android Oreo Developer Course
+## Brain Trainer
+An app that generates small arithmetical problems to solve on a time limit.
+Also counts the ratio of right answers to all answers given.